cthoyt/cthoyt.github.io/_posts/2026/2026-09-04-chebi-atomic-numbers.md

 2. `TYPE` says what kind of entity it is and how it should get declared.
 Either an informal abbreviation `class` or fully qualified CURIE `owl:Class` can be used in this column
-3. `label` having a label column is important to make this file readable, but I actually didn't want to add label axioms this way.
-The issue is this TSV could get out of sync with the upstream, especially because I suggested several of the relevant classes get their names improved in https://github.com/ebi-chebi/ChEBI/issues/4958 while I was working on this.
+3. `label` having a label column is important to make this file human-readable, but it's better to keep the output ontology module lean, so I didn't add a ROBOT command.
-   As an alternative, these can be slurped from the current OWL file and merged (future work).
-If I wanted to include this, I would add `AT rdfs:label^^xsd:string`.
+   If I had wanted to serialize these values, I could have used the ROBOT command `AT rdfs:label^^xsd:string`.
 4. `atomic number` this is the coolest part of what's going on in this file.
    `SC 'ChEMROF:atomic_number' value %` has four parts:
    1. `SC` means that this is going to be a subclass expression